Sameer292/CPP/Day-5-Arrays-Pointers/pointers.md

     int *ptr= &var; //Here we are assigning the memory address of 'var' to the integer pointer 'ptr' cout<<"var: "<<var<<endl; //This prints the value of var as regular cout<<"*ptr: "<<*ptr<<endl; //This prints the value of var as well.
-Because ptr is holding the memory adderess of var and using * we can access the value cout<<"ptr: "<<ptr<<endl; //This now prints the Hex integer value of the memory locatio of var.
+Because ptr is holding the memory adderess of var and using * we can access the value cout<<"ptr: "<<ptr<<endl; //This now prints the Hex integer value of the memory location of var.
 SInce no * is used it prints the actual memory location of var.

     return 0;
 }